notasifyoudrememberanyway/react-training/lessons/week-02/solutions/01-take-home-salary-calculator/README.md

 - User should be able to enter their gross salary
 - User should be able to select the tax year from a drop-down: 2021/2022 or 2022/2023
-- When the user clicks on the "Calculate" button then the results are displayed in a table
+- When the user clicks on the "Calculate" button then the results are displayed in a card with the following information:
-- The results table should contain the following table headers
+  - Annual Salary
+  - Taxable Income
+  - Tax Percentage
+  - Taxed Payable
+  - Take Home Salary
-- When the user clicks on the "Calculate" button without a valid gross salary then an error message must be displayed "Please enter a valid gross salary"
+- When the user clicks on the "Calculate" button without a valid gross salary then an error message must be displayed "Please complete the form!!"

 ## Technical Criteria